-I grew up in a house with two sisters, no brothers and I went to an all girls school.
+I grew up in a house with two sisters, no brothers and I went to an all-girls school.
 All my knowledge of boys was gleaned from male mates during my high school years.
 Of course, I thought I still knew a fair bit about little boys – how mysterious could they really be?
 It wasn’t until I became a mum of three little boys all under the age of six that I realised how wrong I was.
-It turns out, there are some lessons you can only learn about boys in the parenting trenches, here are eight of them.
+It turns out, there are some lessons you can only learn about boys in the parenting trenches.

 1. They’re really sensitive

 I always thought that having little girls would be such an emotional rollercoaster but it turns out that little boys actually aren’t any different in that regards.
 Tears flow thick and fast in our house, usually over hurt or anxious feelings rather than who punched who.
 I definitely don’t have a problem with their tears, it is just their way of expressing themselves after all, but I was certainly surprised by how sensitive they really can be.

 Confession time.
 I have a snot phobia.
 I freak out if it gets on me and when I see people picking their nose and eating it.
 Blergh!
 You can imagine that I am now in BIG trouble with three little boys under my roof.
 Granted, most kids love playing with their snot, it is like slime putty that’s always on hand.
 But girls usually grow out of this nasty habit around the age of four.
 Not boys though.
 Despite my efforts to get them to kick the habit, it seems this one is here to stay – for a while at least.
 Boys just seem to take it up a level on the gross stakes.
 It’s not just snot either!
 Our bathroom floor, walls, and toilet are constantly soaked in wee.
 I thought once toilet training was over it would be the end of wee puddles.
 It was not.

 3. They couldn’t care less about how they look